pcsmomo/machine-learning-js-stephen/README.md

 > the plot will help us to easily figure how many iterations would be enough

 ![initial MSE history plot](./08-plot/regressions/mse-history-init.png)

+## Section 9: Gradient Descent Alterations

+### 109. Batch and Stochastic Gradient Descent

+- Gradient Descent: [6, 4]
+  - Use entire feature set to update M and B
+- Batch Gradients Descent: [3, 4]
+  - Use a couple observations at a time to update M and B
+- Stochastic Gradient Descent: [1, 4]
+  - Use one observation at a time to update M and B

 </details>